syncfusion-content/xamarin-docs/Xamarin/SfComboBox/Retrieving-Selected-Values.md

 ## SelectedIndices

 You can get or set the indices of the selected items using the [`SelectedIndices`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfComboBox.XForms~Syncfusion.SfComboBox.XForms.SfComboBox~SelectedIndicesProperty.html) property.
 It is applicable when [`MultiSelectMode`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfComboBox.XForms~Syncfusion.SfComboBox.XForms.SfComboBox~MultiSelectModeProperty.html) is set to either Token or Delimiter.
+SelectedIndices will accept collection of integer.

 ### Set the indices of items